Steven Hufnagel, Executive Director

 Hannah McGhee, Outreach and Communications Manager

-Hannah joined the DRA (now Coastal Rivers) staff as “inspiration agent” in January 2016, after having contracted with the organization for a few years on various graphic design projects.
+Hannah joined the Coastal Rivers staff as “inspiration agent” in January 2016, after having contracted with the organization for a few years on various graphic design projects.
 Hannah was a self-employed graphic designer for several years creating websites, logos, posters, business cards, t-shirts and other designs for print or web.
 Prior to that, she worked as a social worker for ten years.

 Hannah has an Associate Degree in Communications and New Media from Southern Maine Community College in South Portland and a BA in Political Science, German and French from Middlebury College in Middlebury, Vermont.
-She enjoys playing viola with the community orchestra, photography, backpacking, and running.
+She serves on the boards of the Community Housing Improvement Project (ChiP, Inc.) and the Seacoast Youth and Community Orchestras.
+Hannah enjoys playing viola with the orchestra, photography, swimming, biking and running.
 She and her husband live in Newcastle.

 Jim came to DRA (now Coastal Rivers) in 2016 through a partnership with the Veterans’ Administration, which later evolved into a permanent part-time position managing DRA’s multiple facilities on two campuses and assisting the Lands and Stewardship Director with managing Coastal Rivers’ extensive trails and conservation properties.